Frazer3663/Auto-Protocols/README.md

 How to use:
 1) Download the ZIP archive
 2) Unzip it into a separate folder
-3) Run the exe file
+3) Run the .exe file
 4) Everything is ready.
 You can use the application.

 If it doesn't work, try disabling your antivirus or adding the folder to exclusions.